open-cluster-management-io/ocm/README.md

 As shown above, the status of the `ManifestWork` includes the conditions for both the whole `ManifestWork` and each of the manifest it contains.
 And there are two condition types:
 - **Applied**.
 If true, it indicates the whole `ManifestWork` (or a particular manifest) has been applied on the managed cluster; otherwise `reason`/`message` of the condition will show more information for troubleshooting.
 - **Available**.
-If true, it indicates the coressponding Kubernetes resources of the the whole `ManifestWork` (or a particular manifest) are available on the managed cluster; otherwise `reason`/`message` of the condition will show more information for troubleshooting
+If true, it indicates the corresponding Kubernetes resources of the  whole `ManifestWork` (or a particular manifest) are available on the managed cluster; otherwise `reason`/`message` of the condition will show more information for troubleshooting

 Check on the managed cluster and see the `Pod` has been deployed from the hub cluster.
 ```